In This Article

-Dental filling are required to treat minor tooth issues, such as minor tooth damage caused by decay or maybe a crack in the tooth.
+A dental filling is required to treat minor tooth issues, such as minor tooth damage caused by decay or maybe a crack in the tooth.
 This tooth restoration method also restores the shape and full functions of the damaged tooth.
 In the course of treatment, the tooth is first prepared by the dentist by taking out the decayed part of the tooth and also cleaning the affected area.
 The filling material is then fixed for the restoration of the tooth structure.
 The filling is helpful in the prevention of further tooth decay and also stops the invasion of bacteria.
 Dental fillings just like crowns can be made from different materials.
-Materials such a gold, metal amalgam, porcelain or composite resins which are tooth-colored.
+Materials such as gold, metal amalgam, porcelain, or composite resins are tooth-colored.

 - Amalgam fillings

-Even though amalgam fillings are less expensive, if appearance is the key concern they are not the right option.
+Even though amalgam fillings are less expensive if appearance is the key concern they are not the right option.
 Amalgams are less appealing due to their dark work.
-In fact, they are quite noticeable, and should be fixed on less visible teeth like back teeth.
+They are quite noticeable and should be fixed on less visible teeth like back teeth.

 - Gold fillings

-There are a number of reasons you should consider gold fillings like the fact that they are durable, the gum tissues can tolerate them, among others.
+There are several reasons you should consider gold fillings like the fact that they are durable, the gum tissues can tolerate them, among others.
 The major drawback that comes with this type of fillings is that they are very expensive.

 - Composite resins

-If you are looking for a natural appearance, then these filings are highly recommended option.
+If you are looking for a natural appearance, then these fillings are a highly recommended option.
 Composite resins are designed with a shade or color similar to your existing teeth.
-However, they are a number of drawbacks that come with these filings; they crack or chip very easily, wear and tear within a short period, easily stained by tea, coffee or tobacco, and others.
+However, they are many drawbacks that come with these filings; they crack or chip very easily, wear and tear within a short period, are easily stained by tea, coffee, or tobacco, and others.

 - Porcelain fillings

-The good thing about these kinds of fillings is that they tend to match with the teeth color, and can resist stains from coffee, tobacco, and other substances.
+The good thing about these kinds of fillings is that they tend to match with the teeth’ color, and can resist stains from coffee, tobacco, and other substances.
 Not every type of dental filling can be perfect for everyone.
-There are several things that can determine highly recommended dental filling you; extent of tooth repair, if you are allergic to certain materials, the cost, and the position the dental filling will be fixed.
+Several things can determine the highly recommended dental filling you; extent of tooth repair, if you are allergic to certain materials, the cost, and the position the dental filling will be fixed.

 - Reasons to consider dental filling